illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 ### Non-Presenting Team's weekly role

-Students individually will provide short critiques based on the presentation - 1 minute minimum and a 3 minute max.
+Students individually will provide short critiques based on the presentation - 1 minute minimum and a 3 minute max.  **Note:** if your team is presenting you do not have to submit these answers.

 Answering these questions: